PengYueECUST1997/CLEF/README.md

 ### Download weights
 We provide several pre-trained model weights in the `./pretrained_model` directory to enable users to test the demo code provided below.

- **Note** :that some weight files exceed 100 MB and are uploaded using Git LFS.
+ **Note**: some weight files exceed 100 MB and are uploaded using Git LFS.
 If you clone all the repository directly, you may encounter errors when loading these weights.

-To address this, we recommend downloading these files manually to your local environment from page.
+To address this, we recommend downloading these files manually to your local environment from page `./pretrained_model`.

-**or** accessing the weights via [Google Drive](https://drive.google.com/drive/u/1/folders/1OAmn487vu3e4J258eMhcX8vTuZzcIX0d).
+**Or** accessing the weights via [Google Drive](https://drive.google.com/drive/u/1/folders/1OAmn487vu3e4J258eMhcX8vTuZzcIX0d).

 ### Generate Cross-Modal Representation